 You know it more for its ginger ale, but Canada Dry also does a good club soda.
 Upside: It has tons of carbonation with large bubbles that shoot through the glass as if trying to escape a police raid.
 Downside: There’s a faint artificial flavor that leaves a chalky aftertaste on the roof of your mouth.

-A relative newcomer to the American sparkle-sphere, this longtime Mexican brand is the darling of the cocktail world.
+This Mexican brand is the darling of the cocktail world.
 And no wonder: It packs a huge mineral punch to go along with its absurdly large long-lasting bubbles.
-(Amazingly, the drink somehow retained its carbonation even after the ice melted.)
+Amazingly, the drink somehow retained its carbonation even after the ice melted.
 Still, something about Topo was slightly out of step with the Toki.
-In the end, it was just a tiny bit too loud and salty for our delicate highball.
+In the end, it was just a tiny bit too loud and salty for the delicate highball.

-At almost 30 cents per fluid ounce, Fever-Tree feels like a splurgy celebrity seltzer, albeit one that totally delivers.
+It feels like a splurgy celebrity seltzer, but it's one that delivers.
 It earned high marks across the board for flavor, fizz and finish.
 Even its self-described “Champagne bubbles” seemed legit.
-As were its subtle citrus and floral notes, which mingled nicely with the whisky, turning a simple two-ingredient cocktail into something brighter, zestier and more nuanced.
+As were its subtle citrus and floral notes, which mingled nicely with the whisky, turning a simple two-ingredient cocktail into something bright, zesty and nuanced.
 Celebrities are celebrities for a reason.